ericscharff/smallworld.js/doc/primitives.md

 This lists every primitive that is referenced by classes in the system.
-This was derived by looking at the (extracted) source code of the system, and a bit of perl regular expression magic to get the primitive number, the class, and the method that the primitive is referenced.
+This was derived by looking at the (extracted) source code of the system, and a bit of Perl regular expression magic to get the primitive number, the class, and the method that the primitive is referenced.

 This list is useful in case the primitives are redefined, or removed (e.g.,